Addison's Disease in Dogs: Symptoms, Causes, and Management

 • Muscle tremors.
 Muscle tremors or visible shaking often result from imbalances in potassium and sodium levels.
 These electrolytes are crucial for normal muscle function and nerve signals.

 • Irregular heart rate.
-An irregular heart rate can also be expected, as this can be due to circulatory problems.
+An irregular heart rate can also be expected due to electrolyte imbalances, specifically high levels of potassium.

 • Sudden collapse.
 In severe cases, dogs will suddenly become weak and collapse.
 They might be unable to stand and move.